 Ryanair case ruling due on Monday

-High Court to decide whether departing operations chief can join rival Easyjet
+High Court to decide whether departing operations chief can join EasyJet next month

-20/12/2017Ryanair executive Peter Bellew arriving at the Carlton Hotel near Dublin Airport.Photo Garrett White

 Mr Bellew argues that the agreement is null and void, denies breach of contract and pledges not to divulge any confidential information about Ryanair to any employer.